92 Terms

 A/B Testing

 A/B testing compares two versions of a page or feature to see which performs better with real users.
-Learn how to design, run, and analyze A/B tests that drive results.

 Accessibility Testing